xlab-uiuc/ITBench2/docs/incident_scenarios.md

-# ITBench: SRE Incident Scenarios
+# ITBench: SRE Incident and FinOps Scenarios

-The following incident scenario are being open-sourced at this time and their implementation can be found [here](../roles).
+Currently, ITBench comprises of an initial set of 42 SRE scenarios and 2 FinOps scenarios.
+The following scenarios are being open-sourced at this time and their implementation can be found [here](../roles):

 | ID | Name | Platform | DSL Format | Description | Application | Complexity | Technologies | Golden Signal Cause | Golden Signal Effect |
 |---|---|---|---|---|---|---|---|---|---|